hashgraph/pbj/pbj-core/pbj-grpc-helidon/docs/design.md

 gRPC allows for custom metadata in the HTTP2 headers.
 This doesn't seem to be heavily used, but we can implement it later if required.

+## Support for gRPC Reflection

+gRPC defines a [reflection API](https://grpc.io/docs/guides/reflection/) that allows clients (such as grpcurl) to perform gRPC calls in a more ad-hoc human friendly way.
+This should be supported by the system.